Writing at Dallimore is based on a 5-step approach

-- Children create a blueprint or plan for their own writing
+- Children familiarise themselves with a specific genre and plan their own writing.

-- Once complete, children have the opportunity to publish their writing
+- At various points throughout the year, children have the opportunity to publish their writing.